 - Spend time outside in the sun and physically active during the day

-- Use ear plugs or eye mask if helpful to sleep
+- Use earplugs or an eye mask if helpful to sleep

-- Avoid making important decision immediately after arrival
+- Avoid making an important decision immediately after arrival

 - Take short naps if needed, but limit to 20 minutes to avoid disruptions of nighttime sleep